-Remember that methylene blue is also a monoamine oxidase inhibitor (MAOI) and should therefore be used cautiously in patients already on MAOIs and/or SSRIs.
+Remember that methylene blue is also a monoamine oxidase inhibitor (MAOI) and should be used cautiously in patients already on MAOIs and/or SSRIs.
 Furthermore, patients with G6PD deficiency should not receive methylene blue due to the potential hemolytic crisis that can ensue.

 Drop me a comment below with questions! 🙂